Starlight Express: Act 1

 The first heat pits Greaseball and Dinah against Espresso, Buffy, Hashimoto, and C.B.
-C.B. sabotages Hashimoto by applying his brakes at critical moments in the race.
+C.B. sabotages Hashimoto by applying his brakes at critical moments in the race and then letting him derail before crossing the finish line.
 Greaseball and Dinah win comfortably, claiming a place in the finals.
 After the race, Dinah objects to Greaseball's cheating.
 In response, he abandons her, and C.B. comforts Dinah ("There's Me").
 Meanwhile, a lonely Rusty has retreated to the freight yard where the former champion – an old steam engine called Poppa – sings a blues song to the trucks ("Poppa's Blues").
 Poppa tries to persuade Rusty to race without Pearl, urging him to believe in the Starlight Express.
 When Rusty refuses, Poppa introduces him to an old Pullman car called Memphis Belle ("Belle The Sleeping Car").
 Rusty agrees to race with Belle.
 They compete in the second heat against Electra, Pearl, Weltschaft, and Joule.
 Electra and Pearl finish first, securing a place in the finals; Rusty and Belle finish last.

 Already despondent after losing Pearl as his race partner, Rusty loses his last shreds of confidence.
 Poppa decides to step up and prove that steam power is still relevant, despite everyone's misgivings, by racing himself in the third heat.
 Only Dustin is willing to run with him.
 Rusty points out that the race is already whole, but suddenly, Control announces that the British train has been scrapped, leaving space for a late entry.
 Poppa interprets this as a sign from the Starlight Express and enters the race.
 The third heat pits Poppa and Dustin against Bobo, Ashley, Turnov and Wrench.
 Poppa wins the race, securing a place in the finals against Greaseball and Electra, but the effort of outracing the others and pulling the hefty Dustin exhausts him.
-Now worn out, he begs Rusty to take his place.
+Now worn out and half-dead, he begs Rusty to take his place.
 Rusty refuses at first, but then he notices Pearl with Electra and is jealous.
 When C.B. offers to race with him, Rusty announces that he will take Poppa's place.
 Greaseball and the other competitors mock him and then leave.
 Alone, Rusty prays to the supposedly mythical Starlight Express for help in the final ("Starlight Express").